Q: Who owns Twin Cities School of Dance?

 Q: What form of payment does the studio accept?

-A: We are now proudly accepting Visa, Mastercard and Discover as well as cash and checks.
+A: We proudly accepting Visa, Mastercard and Discover as well as cash and checks.
 Payments can be made online or at the studio.
+Dancingly Yours Boutique is cash or check only.

 Q: What other expenses can I expect other than the registration fee and class tuition?

-Q: How many classes are in each semester?
+Q: How many classes are in each year?

-A: Each semester’s schedule is established to allow for 15 classes each.
+A: The schedule is established to allow for 30 classes per school year.
 Our fees are based accordingly and take into account time off for tech weeks and holiday breaks.

 Q: What should my child wear to class?